-Financial assets at amortized cost
+Financial assets at amortized

 These assets are subsequently measured at amortized cost using the effective interest method.
 The amortized cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognized in the statement profit or loss.
-Any gain or loss on derecognition is recognized in the statement of profit or loss.
+Any gain or loss on derecognition is recognized in the are never reclassified to profit or loss.